ElhaiAgassi/OOP_Ex2/README.md

 When creating a new instance of the CustomExecutor class, it initializes a new PriorityBlockingQueue, creates a fixed thread pool using Executors.newFixedThreadPool(), creates a scheduled thread pool using Executors.newScheduledThreadPool(), schedules a task that kills excess idle threads, and sets the atomic boolean shutdown to false.

+The class provides the submit method:
+- A Task instance
+- An operation that may return a value.
+It will then be used for creating a Task instance
+- An operation that may return a value and a TaskType.
+It will then be used for creating a Task instance

-The class provides the submit(Task<V> task) method which submits a task to the priority queue and thread pool. gracefullyTerminate() - method which is used to shutdown the scheduler and executor gracefully and sets the shutdown flag to true. getCurrentMax() - method that returns the max priority of queued tasks.
+gracefullyTerminate() - method which is used to shutdown the scheduler and executor gracefully and sets the shutdown flag to true. getCurrentMax() - method that returns the max priority of queued tasks.